One of the Midwest's most influential newspapers apologizes for decades of racist coverage | NewsChannel 3-12

 The Kansas City Star has apologized for what it’s calling decades of “robb(ing) an entire community of opportunity, dignity, justice and recognition.”

-The Kansas City Star, the biggest newspaper in Kansas and one of the most influential news sources in the region, says it has “disenfranchised, ignored and scorned generations of Black Kansas Citians” for the last 140 years.
+The Star, one of the most influential news sources in the region, says it has “disenfranchised, ignored and scorned generations of Black Kansas Citians” for the last 140 years.

 “It reinforced Jim Crow laws and redlining,” wrote Mike Fannin, president and editor of the Star, in a column apologizing for the coverage by the paper on Sunday.
 “Decade after early decade it robbed an entire community of opportunity, dignity, justice and recognition.”